U.S. insider stock sales send up red flag for investors

 For that kind of granular information, useful websites include GuruFocus.com, InsiderInsights.com, FINVIZ.com and InsiderCow.com.

-You can also search for activity on individual firms at the website of the U.S. Securities & Exchange Commission (here) or on the Reuters.com website.
+You can also search for activity on individual firms at the website of the U.S. Securities & Exchange Commission () or on the Reuters.com website.

 The best advice for individual investors is to use insider selling data in conjunction with other indicators, TrimTabs’ Santschi said.
 Buy-back programs paired with significant insider buying is a positive signal, while buybacks combined with insider selling might mean it’s time to take some profits.